Mert Rory Sabuncu*

 School of Electrical and Computer Engineering

 Nancy E. and Peter C. Meinig School of Biomedical Engineering

 Cornell University, Ithaca, NY 14853

 Email: msabuncu at cornell dot edu

-The Sabuncu Lab is a brand new research group at Cornell Engineering that conducts research in the field of biomedical data analysis, in particular imaging data, and with an application emphasis on neuroscience and neurology.
+The Sabuncu Lab is a group at Cornell Engineering that conducts research in the field of biomedical data analysis, in particular imaging data, and with an application emphasis on neuroscience and neurology.
 We use tools from signal/image processing, probabilistic modeling, statistical inference, computer vision, computational geometry, graph theory, and machine learning to develop algorithms that allow us to learn from and exploit large-scale biomedical data.

 Mert Sabuncu received a PhD degree in Electrical Engineering from Princeton University, where his dissertation work focused on the image processing problem of establishing spatial correspondence across multiple clinical scans.
 Mert then moved to Massachusetts Institute of Technology (MIT) to do a post-doc at the Computer Science and Artificial Intelligence Lab (CSAIL), where he worked with Polina Golland on biomedical image analysis.

 Before joining Cornell’s School of Electrical and Computer Engineering, and Meinig School of Biomedical Engineering, Mert was a faculty member at the A.A Martinos Center for Biomedical Imaging (Massachusetts General Hospital and Harvard Medical School).